Peckforton Castle

 Peckforton Castle is a Victorian country house built in the style of a medieval castle.
 It stands in woodland at the north end of Peckforton Hills 1 mi northwest of the village of Peckforton, Cheshire, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building.
 The house was built in the middle of the 19th century as a family home for John Tollemache, a wealthy Cheshire landowner, estate manager, and member of parliament.
 It was designed by Anthony Salvin in the Gothic style.
 During the Second World War it was used as a hostel for physically disabled children.

 The Tollemache family used the castle for occasional gatherings, but otherwise it was unused until 1969.
-From 1969 to 1980 the castle was leased by the 4th Lord Tollemache to George W. Barrett, and it again became a private residence and closed to the public.
-The right wing and tower and the castle gardens were restored by Barrett, an American employed by the U.S. Government.
-His daughter Pascale's wedding was the first to be held in the chapel and a special decree had to be obtained by the Archbishop of Canterbury to legally hold Catholic weddings in the grounds of the castle.
+From 1969 to 1980 the castle was leased by the 4th Lord Tollemache to an American, George W. Barrett, and it again became a private residence and closed to the public.

 During the 1970s and 1980s it was used as a location for shooting films and television programmes.
 The castle was bought in 1988 by Evelyn Graybill, who converted it into a hotel.
 In 2006 it was purchased by the Naylor family, who expanded its use to include hosting weddings, conferences and other functions.